ethan-young/seccyd-wj-subtests/preregistration/README.md

 ### Q25: Exploratory Analyses

-We may or may not do serveral exploratory analyses listed below:
+We may or may not do several exploratory analyses listed below:

 1. Fit structural equation models to Woodcock Johnson data to examine how adversity relates to an overall latent variable and to residual